ingolemo/python-lenses/docs/tutorial/optics.rst

 A Review is to a Prism as a Setter is to a Traversal.

 When we first looked at isomorphisms we saw that they have a special kind of setter that only takes one argument.
-We called that function "review".
+Technically that function should not be called a "setter function" because it doesn't know about the old state and so it can't really set anything.
+This "setter that looks like a backwards getter" is actually called a "review function".
 A Review is any optic that contains a review function, but doesn't necessarily have a getter.

 There are no supported ways to create Reviews using the lenses library.
 But since all prisms (and isomorphisms) are also reviews, it's important